The educational program

 The focus of the

 A reform effort of the project is to increase the proportion of girls in the school.
 This is done through the inclusion of the mothers in the structural procedures of the daily school life, for example, through the management of the canteen, and is supplemented by literacy classes for parents.
 This should thereby increase, the basic understanding of the importance of education, among the local general public.
 The school in contrast to all other primary schools in Burkina Faso enrols 50 percent girls, since its opening in 2011!

 The artistic focus

-The Operndorf School concept pursues its artistic focus.
+The Opera Village School concept pursues its artistic focus.
 In addition to the traditional subjects, the cinematic, musical and performing creativity of the children is also encouraged.
 A film screening room is available for this purpose, which is also used for music and movement workshops.
-School director Abdoulaye Ouedraogo has received training in theatre education and educates the 300 school children with a team of six teachers at Operndorf Afrika.
 There are also extra vocational opportunities offered by the state curriculum in the form of regular workshops, for artists from Burkina Faso, studio visits and firm collaborations with film academies and dance studios.
 This offer, which is also realised in cooperation with the Goethe Institute and several local cultural institutions, is geared to school children and to the youth in the vicinity.

 The Ministry of Education of Burkina Faso emphasises the model character of the school model and discusses the model within the framework of a planned educational reform.
-The model of the school has also drawn the attention of the UNESCO, which documents its success, in figures, in two studies: With a school dropout rate of less than 1 percent and significantly less absenteeism than in all other schools in the country – this means that the results of the Operndorf School are well above the national average.
+The model of the school has also drawn the attention of the UNESCO, which documents its success, in figures, in two studies: With a school dropout rate of less than 1 percent and significantly less absenteeism than in all other schools in the country – this means that the results of the Opera Village School are well above the national average.